 In assessing the noise nuisance, they will consider its loudness, when and how often the noise occurs, the character of the noise and the likely reaction to the noise of an average, reasonable person.

 This is a legal notice that usually states a time limit for a noise solution to be implemented and it may also state the amount of noise reduction needed.
 Failure to comply with a Noise Abatement Notice can result in legal action being taken against the person or company causing the noise nuisance, including imposing fines.
 The level of fine varies with the activity.
-At the time of writing, a fine of up to £20,000 can be imposed for industrial and business premises.
+At the time of writing, a fine of up to £20,000 can be imposed on companies.
 The use of machines can be prohibited or in the case of small items of equipment, they can be confiscated.

 Issuing a Noise Abatement Notice usually quickly resolves the noise nuisance problem.

-Many industrial companies want to be good neighbours and will reduce noise levels even where an Environmental Health Officer does not consider the noise loud enough for them to issue a Noise Abatement Notice.
+Many companies and factories want to be good neighbours and will reduce noise levels even where an Environmental Health Officer does not consider the noise loud enough for them to issue a Noise Abatement Notice.

-For industrial and business companies, best practicable means is a defence.
+Best practicable means is a defence for companies.
 This means that if they can prove the noise has been reduced as far as reasonably practicable, the Environmental Health Officer cannot force them to reduce it any more.
 This recognises that in some cases, technical limitations can prevent the noise being reduced further.
-We have some unusual industrial noise solutions that use advanced technology to produce a higher noise reduction than achieved by many common noise control solutions.
+We have some unusual noise solutions that use advanced technology to produce a higher noise reduction than achieved by many common noise control solutions.
 This means that we can sometimes reduce noise levels in cases where other experts have declared that no further noise reduction is reasonably practicable.
 This situation arises because many people are unaware of our high technology noise solutions and the fact that they can provide unusually high noise reductions.

 For night time noise emitted from buildings where people live (including gardens), plus pubs, clubs and loudspeaker noise, Environmental Health Officers have additional powers.
 They can investigate, serve a warning notice, impose fines, confiscate noisy equipment or prosecute offenders.
 Some Councils provide a night time service where they answer a telephone at night (this may be a different phone number than the daytime one), and they can investigate and take action to reduce the noise on the same night that the nuisance occurs.

-If the two above steps fail to solve the noise problem, you could take legal action yourself.
-It is relatively rare for people to take this step.
+If the two above steps fail to solve the noise problem, there is probably nothing more you can do, unfortunately.
+Some people have contacted their MP who, in some cases, has put pressure on the local Environmental Health Officer to resolve the problem.
+The only other option is to take legal action yourself, but this is likely to be expensive.
+It is rare for people to take this step.
 However, it is an option if both the previous steps have failed.